xexyl/sgit/README.md

 since files under git control can be restored, compared etc. but it's there in case one wants it.

+A dry-run option exists, `-n`, which will depending on verbosity level show just the files that `sed` would run on or the files and the `sed` commands, one file per line.

+If you need to test the `sed` commands for syntax errors you can do so with the `-t` option.
+With verbosity level >= 1 it will show which `sed` command is being tested.

 See the usage below or run `sgit` by itself (or with the `-h` option) to see the rest of the options.